nascentdigital/hackeryou-masterclass-notes/session4/Services.md

 ![Microservice architecture](images/microservices-architecture.png)

-Client can go directly to different microservices or a single exposed API that calls other microservices.
+Clients can go directly to different microservices or a single exposed API that calls other microservices.
 Microservices can interact with each other and other shared resources (DBs, cache, CDN etc).